Algafix/OSNMA/README.md

 * **Warm Start**: OSNMAlib has a Public Key saved and verified, but it is missing the Tesla KROOT.
 It needs to be retrieved from the OSNMA message.
 * **Hot Start**: OSNMAlib has a Public Key and a Tesla KROOT saved and verified, but it needs to be sure the KROOT is still useful.

-For a full description of the parameters and a diagram of the starting sequence, see the wiki page [OSNMAlib Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Options).
+For a full description of the parameters and a diagram of the starting sequence, see the wiki page [OSNMAlib Configuration Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Configuration-Options).

+OSNMAlib Logging Options
+---

+There are two logging modalities (verbose and status) and two logging destinations (console and file) that can be enabled independently.

+The **verbose** log outputs everything meaningful that happens in OSNMAlib in a time-sorted way.
+This means that OSNMAlib processes the data from the input and outputs what has managed to do with this data before reading the next.

+The **status** log, on the other hand, outputs information only at the end of a subframe.
+This logging modality can be useful to see the current state of OSNMAlib without having to scroll and get overwhelmed by it.

+When enabling the console as logging destination, both logging modalities are merged in the console output.
+However, if you enable the file logging, a file is created for each modality.
+Finally, there is a beta logging mode that outputs always the last subframe status in JSON format to a file.

+For more information on how to set this logging options, see the wiki page [OSNMAlib Configuration Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Configuration-Options).

 Research Notice
 ===